hushkat/hushkat.github.io/_posts/2025-07-02-CloudGoat.md

 ### Tools Required for This Scenario
 1. AWS CLI (to interact with AWS APIs)
 2. Git (to clone CloudGoat)
+> Kali Linux includes Git by default.
+> For other distros, install it with: **sudo apt install git -y**
 3. Python 3.8+ & Poetry (for CloudGoat dependencies)
 4. jq (optional, for parsing JSON outputs)